Susie-D/weekend-salary-calc/README.md

 How does someone use this application?

-1. A simple web application that takes in **employeee** information that will require a user's input
+1. A simple web application that takes in **employeee** information that will require a user's input and added by the user.

    - First Name
    - Last Name
    - Id
    - Title
    - Annual Salary

-1. After completing
-    - First Name
-    - Last Name
-    - Id
-    - Title
-    - Annual Salary

-Each employee has a annual salary that will be added by the user.
-The monthly total will be determined by the total annual salary of all employees.
+2. The monthly total will be determined by the total annual salary of all employees.
 The user will also have the option to remove the employee information with the delete button.

+3. Once the chosen employee is deleted, the total monthly cost should remove the monthly cost accrued from that specific employee that was deleted.

 ## Built With